nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 ### Creating objects of generic classes

-To create an object of a generic class (standard or custom), we need to specify the type argument following the type name.
+To create an object of a generic class, we need to specify the type argument following the type name.

 Java 7 made it possible to replace the type arguments required to invoke the constructor of a generic class with an empty set of type arguments, as long as the compiler can *infer* the type arguments from the context.

-After we have created an object with a specified type argument, we can invoke methods of the class that take or return the type parameter:

 ```
 GenericType<Integer> obj1 = new GenericType<>(10);